 Spring cleaning is something you need to do every year.
 This means also for my Zazzle shops.
 One of the shops does not perform at all, so it is selected for an experiment.

 Until now I mainly used the “quick create” tool of Zazzle.
 With mixed results.
-Yhis is a handy tool to apply a design to a whole batch of products.
-That way I’m able to create a lot of products, but most of them won’t get any views from visitors at all.
+This is a handy tool to apply a design to a whole batch of products.
+That way I’m able to create a lot of products, but most of them won’t get any views from visitors at all and make me think of a good Spring Cleaning.

 Zazzle started a new regime where product that didn’t get view or a sale in the last six month will not be visible anymore in their marketplace.
 Which sucks since most customers do their searching in the marketplace.